Hurricane Sandy by the numbers:

 620,000: That’s the peak amount of power outages in Connecticut.
 Both United Illuminating and Connecticut Light & Power hope to restore electricity to most on Monday.

-738: Connecticut has 738 polling places, and many were left in the dark by, prompting concerns about the upcoming Nov.
+738: Connecticut has 738 polling places, and many were left in the dark, prompting concerns about the upcoming Nov.
 6 election.
 Most, if not all, of the polling places are expected to have electricity by the time polls open.

 74: Hurricane Sandy was blamed for the death of at least 74 people as of Friday, according to the New York Daily News.
-Three people were killed in Connecticut, including a firefighter in Redding.
+Three people were killed in Connecticut.

 96 mph: The strongest gust of wind in the northeast was recorded in Eaton’s Neck, N.Y.
 Connecticut saw 85 mph gusts in Madison, according to the National Weather Service.
 Speeds above 74 mph are considered hurricane strength.